A beginner's guide to home education resources

 Raid the kitchen for science materials, such as cornflour and bicarbonate of soda

 Are you new to home education?
-Do you have favourite resources?
+Do you have favourite resources that you can share?

 For more playful learning, creative inspiration and crafts, visit us at: